CareDailyAI/botlab/com.ppc.Lesson1-Microservices/README.md

 **Homework Assignment**: Find the structure.json files in your Lesson 1 directory, read them, and understand them.
 There are at least 2.

+#### Generate your bot

 To see the structure.json file in action, `--generate` your bot and check out the directory that is created (no username/password is needed because this doesn't interact with the server):

     botengine --generate com.yourname.Lesson1

 This will generate a directory called `.com.yourname.Lesson1` in your local working directory.
 It might be a hidden directory - see the '.' at the front?
-If you look at the contents of this newly generated bot, you'll find that it looks almost nothing like the contents of the original `com.ppc.Lesson1-RealTimeData` bot we started with.
+If you look at the contents of this newly generated bot, you'll find that it looks almost nothing like the contents of the original `com.ppc.Lesson1-Microservices` bot we started with.
 That's because the `structure.json` file `"extends": "com.ppc.Bot"`.
 First, a new directory is created, called `.com.yourname.Lesson1`.
 Next, all the contents from `com.ppc.Bot` are copied into that directory.
 Finally, all the contents from `com.yourname.Lesson1` are copied on top of that directory.
 This is how the files in your bot end up sitting on top of the foundational bot `com.ppc.Bot`.

 Open the resulting `structure.json` file inside the newly generated bot directory.
 You'll see its contents are very different than we started with, containing only the `pip_install` and `pip_install_remotely` attributes.
 Because the directory/file structure of the bot is already taken care of, your `structure.json` file no longer needs the `extends` or `microservices` attributes found in the original `structure.json` file, and only needs the Python package dependency information to make the bot fully functional.